insomniacc/PSSnow/CONTRIBUTING.md

 The module is released following [Semantic Versioning](https://semver.org/).
 E.g Major.Minor.Patch
 [KeepAChangelog](https://keepachangelog.com/en/1.0.0/) standard is used for commits & changelog entries.
 Also please see [ChangeLogManagement](https://github.com/natescherer/ChangelogManagement).

+## Pull Requests / Merging
+Currently I don't have any formal process in place, until I've ironed out tests, build, ci/cd etc.
+If you do want to contribute before that's all setup, please create a feature request with a link to your fork/branch.
+Once you think it's ready just tag me in the feature and I'll review, test, and merge.
+As things are still changing rapidly and I've still got quite a few todo list items, it may be best waiting until this is at v1.0.0 and I've got all the functionality I set out to implement in the original version.